U.S. Department of State Seal

 Review the Mexican government’s most current entry, exit, and visa requirements (Spanish only) or visit the Embassy of Mexico in Washington, D.C., for more information.

-For travelers entering Mexico by air only, Mexican immigration authorities implemented a process to replace the previous paper Forma Migratoria Multiple or FMM with a Forma Migratoria Multiple Digital or FMMD.
-The FMMD process is in place at all 66 international airports in Mexico.
-Upon arrival at an airport, Mexican immigration authorities will determine a traveler’s authorized length of stay and either place a date stamp in the traveler’s passport or direct the traveler through a self-service electronic gate (E-Gate) that will generate a printed receipt with QR code.
+For travelers entering Mexico by air only, Mexican immigration authorities use a Forma Migratoria Multiple Digital or FMMD.
+Upon arrival at an airport, Mexican immigration authorities determine a traveler’s authorized length of stay and either place a date stamp in the traveler’s passport or direct the traveler through a self-service electronic gate (E-Gate) that generates a printed receipt with QR code.
 Air travelers who wish to download a record of their FMMD or find more information on the FMMD process may visit the National Migration Institute’s (INM) website.

-You will also need a temporary vehicle import permit to bring a U.S.-registered vehicle beyond the border zone.
+To bring a U.S.-registered vehicle beyond the border zone, you will need a temporary vehicle import permit.
 These permits are processed through Banjercito and require a deposit that will be refunded once the vehicle leaves Mexico.
 For more information, visit the Banjercito website (Spanish only).

 Baja California, Baja California Sur, and Sonora have a “hassle-free” zone that allows cars traveling without an entry permit or car registration within the zone.